vinnyhoward/rn-crypto-wallet/README.md

 - [x] List transactions transactions on Solana

 ### Other wallet actions
-- [x] Scan QR code to share address or send crypto
+- [x] Scan QR code to share addresses or send cryptocurrency

 ### Security
-- [x] Improve security and management of private keys (this wallet will never be
+- [x] Enhanced security and management of private keys
-- [ ] Add biometrics screen and offer biometrics for wallet
+Note: This wallet is not intended for production but includes robust security features for educational purposes.

+- [ ] Implement biometric authentication to add an additional layer of security

 #### Nice to haves
-- [x] Android ui bugs
+- [x] Resolve Android UI bugs
-production but it'd be fun to add)
-- [ ] UI improvements - loaders, animation, etc
+- [ ] Improve user interface with loaders, animations, etc.
-- [ ] Refactor repeating styled components and some logic
+- [ ] Refactor repetitive styled components and streamline logic
-- [ ] Pagination for long lists
+- [ ] Add pagination for transaction lists to improve navigation in long lists

 ## Prerequisites